Galahad: Grail Quest and ascension

 All of the Knights of the Round Table set out to find the Grail.
 It is Galahad who takes the initiative to begin the search for the Grail; the rest of the knights follow him.
 Arthur is sorrowful that all the knights have embarked thus, for he discerns that many will never be seen again, dying in their quest.
 Arthur fears that it is the beginning of the end of the Round Table.
 This might be seen as a theological statement that concludes that earthly endeavours must take second place to the pursuit of the holiness.
 Galahad, in some ways, mirrors Arthur, drawing a sword from a stone in the way that Arthur did.
 In this manner, Galahad is declared to be the chosen one.

 Further uniquely among the Round Table, Galahad is capable of performing miracles such as banishing demons and healing the sick.
-For the most part, he travels alone during the Grail Quest, smiting (and often sparing) his enemies, rescuing fellow knights including Percival and saving maidens in distress until he is finally reunited with Bors and Percival.
-Together, the three blessed virgin knights come across Percival's sister, who leads them to the mystical Ship of Solomon.
+For the most part, he travels alone during the Grail Quest, smiting and often sparing his enemies, rescuing fellow knights including Perceval and saving maidens in distress until he is finally reunited with Bors and Perceval.
+Together, the three blessed virgin knights come across Perceval's sister, who leads them to the mystical Ship of Solomon.
 They use it to cross the sea to an island where Galahad finds King David's sword.